LUN000/TextFuseNet_Colab/README.md

 # TextFuseNet_Colab
-Setup TextFuseNet on Colabing by using condacolab.
+Setup TextFuseNet on Colab by using condacolab.